churchlab/millstone/README.md

 These are directions for installing Millstone on your own machine, and is **meant for advanced users who want a custom installation**.
 If you want to deploy a pre-configured Millstone instance to the cloud, then read [Getting Started with Millstone](https://github.com/churchlab/millstone/wiki/Getting-Started-with-Millstone) on the wiki.

-**NOTE: Before continuing, make sure all above dependencies are installed.** On Mac, we prefer [Homebrew](http://brew.sh/) on Mac OSX) for package management, and use it in the instructions below.
+**Before continuing, make sure all above dependencies are installed.** On Mac, we prefer [Homebrew](http://brew.sh/) for package management, and use it in the instructions below.

 ### Cloning the repository